This is a basic cleaning soap recipe that can be used in MANY other DIY cleaning recipes. It’s easy to make and great for general cleaning.

 After 5 minutes, you can begin blending with a stick blender if you like, or just continue stirring with a spatula.
 Using a stick blender will make things move along very quickly.
 The goal is to get the mixture to “trace.”
 This means you’ll be able to draw a line in your mixture with a spatula, and the line will remain.
 If the line disappears quickly, you have not achieved “trace.”
 (Watch this video to see what trace looks like.)
 It will be a little pudding-like when it gets to trace.

-Once you see trace, you can pour your cleaning soap mixture into your prepared loaf pan, spreading with a spatula to smooth it out.
+Once you reach trace, you can pour your cleaning soap mixture into your prepared loaf pan, spreading with a spatula to smooth it out.
 Gently press plastic wrap on the surface of your soap to prevent soda ash (a harmless powdery white substance) from forming while the soap cures.

 Wrap your loaf pan in an old blanket or towel, and allow to sit in a warm spot for 24 hours.
-After 24 hours, pop the soap out of the mold and cut into bars.
+After 24 hours, pop the soap out of the mold and cut it into bars.
 (Don’t wait too long to cut your bars because it may be too hard to cut later.)

 Lay your cleaning soap bars out for three weeks to fully cure.
 (I spread my homemade soap on a baking rack on top of the refrigerator.)